 This style is useful, perhaps, when a client is dithering for weeks or months and making no progress because they are unable to make a decision!
 However, it runs the grave risk that the coach has misread the actual problem or hurdle holding their client back, and is instead just solving for the “symptom” – thus providing short-term relief, or no relief at all!

-For example: A client may present with the problem that they are unable to get a promotion in their current job.
-A coach who uses this “fixing” style will dig into his arsenal of experiences and recommend to the client to find a new company to work with, where he/she has better career growth prospects.
+For example: A client may present with the problem that they are unable to get recognized and promoted in their current job.
+A coach who uses this “fixing” style will dig into his arsenal of past experiences and make a recommendation to the client immediately: Find a new company to work with where you are respected and growth prospects are better.

 Furthermore, the side effect of this coaching style is exactly what it sounds like: developing a leader who always believes they have the answer, when in fact, they don’t!
 The client learns to be a leader who practices one-way communication: from leader to team members.
 He/she just wants to fix problems asap, rather than really delve into the root cause of them, thus simply putting on a temporary band-aid.
 Doesn’t sound very effective, does it?